Luke 4

 See Comments Matthew 4:9.

-Note: “And the devil led Him up into a high mountain.”
-This portion of the verse is part of the original Gospel of Luke.
+Note: “And the devil led Him up into a high mountain,” this portion of the verse is part of the original Gospel of Luke.

-Note: “And the devil led Him up into a high mountain.”
-This portion of the verse is part of the original Gospel of Luke.
+Note: “And the devil led Him up into a high mountain,” this portion of the verse is part of the original Gospel of Luke.

-And the devil said to H im , To Thee will I give all this authority, and the glory of it; for it has been delivered to me; and to whom I will I give it.
+And the devil said to Him , To Thee will I give all this authority, and the glory of it; for it has been delivered to me; and to whom I will I give it.

 Comments Luke 4:5-7